THE CACTUS MAN

 A VERY compact plant.
 Little yellow flowers in June.
 Cinnamon colored spines.
 Purple/blue pads in winter.
 Beautiful!
 Excellent in pots and in the rock garden.
 3" high x 12" wide.
 Zone 3.
 Sold as rooted 2.5" potted plant.

 The Eastern Prickly Pear has delicate, single, lemon yellow flowers in mass in June.
 Glossy, deep green pads are virtually SPINELESS.
-Abundant red, juicy fruit in fall.
+Abundant red, juicy, edible fruit in fall.
 I'm told by my Hispanic friends that this is a tasty nopal!
 6" high by 24" wide.
-Zone 4 Tolerates more water that other species.
+Zone 4 Tolerates more water than other species.
 Eastern US.
-Sold as unrooted cutting.
+Sold in 2.5" pot.

 A beautiful seedling from 'Coombe's Winter Glow'.
 Glowing pink blossoms in June.
 Fine glochids, no spines.
 Pads are robust and smooth, turning deep plum in winter.
 8" high by 48" wide.
 Zone 5.
 Sold as unrooted cutting.